 - Mapping can show if there is additional land available that could be used for grazing.

-- Cropland that is next to pasture land may be better used by growing forages.
+- Cropland next to pasture land may be better used for growing forages.

 - Cropland close to existing pastures is ideal for converting to grazing if pasture expansion is one of the farm goals.

 Different grazing systems

 Grazing systems range from continuous grazing of one area over a long period of time to intensive rotational grazing on small areas for short periods of time.

 - Livestock systems that use continuous grazing of a pasture experience both overgrazing and under grazing of forages.